JoSSte/datagen/README.md

 * `-` High load because files aren't cached
 * `-` If your server (like mine was) is set up to serve over HTTPS instead of HTTP, you may not get accurate readings.

+## Potential future enhancements
+* Other backends than PHP
+* Progressbar in table - replaced by result

-**DO NOT put this PHP file on a public http server - it may be used for a DoS attack.**
+# **DO NOT put this PHP file on a public webserver - it may be used for a DoS attack.**